Spokeek/lasyusha-optimized/README.md

 This project is a trial to use NDMF module to bring an avatar asset to an optimized step only with modular tools.

+This is all thanks to the work of the original creator, Keenoo at <https://keenooshop.booth.pm>

 This is based on the NDMF modular framework.
 <https://github.com/bdunderscore/ndmf>